gsegt/keyboard/README.md

 ## This repository

-This config is suitable for both the V1 (DZ60 Rev 3.0) and V2 (DZ60 V2 Flex-cut).
+This config is ONLY suitable for the V1 (DZ60 Rev 3.0) NOT the V2 (DZ60 V2 Flex-cut).

 ## Open in VSCode